ueda-keisuke/Underline-Sample/README.md

 I found an underline under "g" is missing, so I tried to look for a font whose underline is not missing.

 This app displays all fonts your iOS device has with an underline.
 The left text is a normal underline.
-The right underline is drawn in UIWebView and CSS.
+The right underline is drawn in UIWebView with CSS.